BeboFekry/I-Care-Smart-Doctor/README.md

 Can detect chest diseases from x-rays and diagnosis if there is 'Covid 19' or 'Pneumonia'

+**Methodology:** Developed a multi-class classification CNN model VGG16 architecture for Chest X-ray images identifying 3 classes (Covid-19, Pneumonia, or Normal) with 3 neurons in the output layers and activation function Softmax.

 ---

 **Body Diseases Detection From CT Scan**